tongyuantongyu/vs-NNVISR/docs/usage.md

 - `model_path`: str.
 The path that stores the model files.
   Default to `dev.tyty.aim.nnvisr` folder under the folder of plugin DLL.
+- `engine_path`: str.
+Persistent cache dir to store TensorRT engine files.
+  Default to a path under `model_path` that is unique to current GPU and TensorRT version.

 ## Adding network to NNVISR